benjohnbarnes/Service/README.md

 Thanks for taking a look.

-So you know, Service is currently work in progress.
-The code seems pretty much there but the documentation is being worked on.
+Service is a work in progress.
+The code seems fairly sound.
+The documentation isn't.

 # What even is this?

-Service is an teeny, tiny, hardly worth it library with a generic type `Service<Intput, Output>` that is really just a "Named Type" wrapper around an `async` function.
+Service is an tiny library with a generic type `Service<Intput, Output>` that is hardly more than a "Named Type" wrapper around an `async` function.
+You might want to look at it if you are making various HTTP calls in your application, although it is not limited to HTTP as a transport.

-Why am I wasting your time with it?!

-The quick gist is **Service provides a pattern to help you organise very valuable chunks of your code in a highly reusable and testable way.** That's the sales pitch.
-I try to justify that in more depth [separately](/README2.md).
+A quick gist is **Service provides a pattern to help you organise very valuable chunks of your code in a highly reusable and testable way.**
+That's the sales pitch.

+# What does Service Achieve?

+Service makes it easy to:
+* For a Unit that uses an HTTP service you can **build** and **test** it using only in the Unit's domain – you don't need to worry about
+HTTP level concepts (though you can certainly expose them if they are salient for that unit).
+* Build and test Units just by defining a **type**, before service implementations are finalised (either on the backend or locally).
+* Test Services' HTTTP level implementations without use of a real network and without the use of units that depend on them.
+* Integrate your units in an application, injecting them with real services.
+* Switching Service implementations between different backend environments for staging and production, or different regions or brands.
+* Replace the services of an integrated application with mocks using stubbed scenarios, or previously obtained requests.
+* Make changes across all Service implementations such as logging or headers.
+* Support **independent** evolution of backend service implementations and units consuming them.

 # How do I use Service?